heremaps/xyz-documentation/docs/cli/cli.md

 When you create a new Space, the SpaceID will be generated automatically.

+!!! tip
-!!! tip the `upload` command can automatically generate a space ID for you
+    the `upload` command can also automatically generate a new space ID for you

 ##### Options